SQL Server 2019 preview release notes

 Workaround: None.
 Exclusion applies to all customers, including participants in SQL Early Adopter Program.

-Issue and customer impact: SQL Server 2019 preview is built with an updated compiler.
+Issue and customer impact: SQL Server 2019 is built with an updated compiler.
 CTP 2.1 had a known issue where results for floating point and other conversion scenarios may have returned a different value than previous versions because of the updated compiler.
 CTP 2.2 includes work to ensure that the affected scenarios return the same results as previous versions of SQL Server.
-As of CTP 3.0 release we do not know any remaining issues.
+As of the release candidate release we do not know any remaining issues.
 Please report any result anomalies compared to SQL Server 2017 (14.x) to SQL Server team immediately.

 Installation Wizard may wait between EULA pages

-Issue and customer impact: During installation with Installation Wizard, the process may wait an excessive amount of time between the end user license agreement (EULA) for R Services and the EULA for Python.
+Issue and customer impact: During installation with Installation Wizard, the process may wait an extended amount of time between the end user license agreement (EULA) for R Services and the EULA for Python.

 Workaround: Wait for the Installation Wizard to proceed.
 The time to wait may exceed 30 minutes.